-During fiscal 2001, the Committee considered the revised requirements for members of audit committees adopted by the Securities and Exchange Commission ("SEC").
-All of the members of the Committee have been determined to be independent.
-None of the members of the Committee were officers or employees of the Company during fiscal 2001 or had a relationship with the Company that would, in the opinion of the Board of Directors, interfere with the exercise of his independence from management and the Company.
-All of the members of the Audit Committee have substantial experience in financial matters and business operations.
+During fiscal 2003, the Audit Committee considered the revised requirements for members of audit committees adopted by the SEC.
+All of the members of the Audit Committee have been determined to be independent.
+None of the members of the Audit Committee were officers or employees of the Company during fiscal 2003 or had a relationship with the Company that would, in the opinion of the Board of Directors, interfere with the exercise of his independence from management and the Company.
+All members of the Audit Committee have substantial experience in financial matters and business operations.